 Training and turnover: the two greatest challenges facing the cleaning industry today.
 Together, they form a vicious cycle that keeps business owners from making the productivity and quality gains that will help them grow.
 A well-trained worker takes pride in their work.
-They’re confident experts in the field, less likely to hop to other jobs and great ambassadors for their company.
+They’re confident experts in the field and great ambassadors for their company.
 But, until now, standard training methods were expensive, time consuming, and ineffectual.
 That’s why Kaivac introduced KaiTutor.

 Workers can only take in a limited amount of information during a single, person-to-person training session.
-Without retraining that information is lost and best practices break down.
-Workers are discouraged, output is diminished, customers are unhappy and business owners are frustrated.
+Without retraining, workers lose that information and best practices break down.
+It discourages workers, diminishes output, makes customers unhappy, and frustrates business owners.

-‘You can purchase all the fancy new machines, robots, rider scrubbers, No-Touch restroom cleaning machines, or whatever machines, but if the worker is not properly trained, those machines will sit in the janitor’s collecting dust,’ laments Bob Robinson, Sr., CEO, Kaivac.
-‘That’s the reason that the mop and bucket still exist in almost every building in the world!’
+“You can purchase all the fancy new machines: robots, rider scrubbers, No-Touch Cleaning systems, or whatever machines.
+However, if the worker is not properly trained, those machines will sit in the janitor’s closet collecting dust,” said Bob Robinson, Sr., CEO, Kaivac.
+“That’s the reason that the mop and bucket still exist in almost every building in the world.”

 Robinson realized there had to be a better way to train.